Marinated pork with prunes

 • salt

-• 1 cup of freshly graded parmi-giano-reggiano cheese
+• 1 cup freshly grated parmi-giano-reggiano cheese

-• 4 Tbsp of graded romano cheese (optional)
+• 4 Tbsp grated romano cheese (optional)

 Directions